zekidan/pthread-multi-threaded-app/README.md

 `sudo bin/main`

-*Note: superuser privileges are needed to create real-time threads.*
+*Note: superuser privileges are needed to create real-time posix threads.*

 ## Documentation

-If you need help, or simply want to know more about the project, please take a look at the documentation(doc/rt_performance.pdf).
+If you want to know more about the application, see the documentation(doc/rt_performance.pdf).